When to Walk Away From Someone You're Dating

 Author

 Knowing when to walk away is one of the hardest skills in dating.
 You might still care, hope they'll change, or fear being alone.
 But staying in something that costs you your peace, your self-respect, or your sense of clarity usually doesn't get better by waiting.
-Here are signs it's time to go—and how to leave with your head held high.
+Walking away isn't about winning an argument or punishing someone, it's about refusing to keep paying the same emotional bill for a relationship that isn't meeting you halfway.
+Here are signs it's time to go, how to separate guilt from intuition, and how to leave with your head held high.

 You've Asked for Clarity and Still Don't Have It